Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 We build chains on the van der Waals-layered superconductor $2H$-\nbse\, starting with a single Fe atom and continuing all the way to a 51-atom chain.
-A coexisting CDW \cite{Malliakas2013, Dai2014, Arguello2014} is reflected in periodic, but weakly incommensurate height modulations with a period of $\sim 3a$, which are superimposed on the atomic corrugation (see STM image in Fig.\,\ref{Fig:figure1}a).
+The \nbse\, substrate forms a CDW \cite{Malliakas2013, Dai2014, Arguello2014} which is reflected in periodic height modulations superimposed on the atomic corrugation (see STM image in Fig.\,\ref{Fig:figure1}a).
+The CDW is weakly incommensurate with a period of $\sim 3a$ (here, $a$ is the lattice constant of \nbse), so that the CDW shifts slowly relative to the atomic lattice.
 When the CDW maximum is centered on the hollow site (hollow centered, HC), the topography exhibits a three-petaled shape (yellow area in Fig.\,\ref{Fig:figure1}a), while the Se-atom centered configuration (chalcogen centered, CC) exhibits a petalless pattern (red area).
 Superconductivity appears below a critical temperature of $\SI{7.2}{\kelvin}$.
-The anisotropic energy gap of about $\SI{1}{\milli\electronvolt}$ results in two-humped coherence peaks in the \didv spectra (see gray spectrum in Fig.\,\ref{Fig:figure2}a) \cite{Rahn2012,Yokoya2001,Noat2010,Guillamon2008}.
+The anisotropic superconducting gap of about $\SI{1}{\milli\electronvolt}$ results in two-humped coherence peaks in the \didv spectra (see gray spectrum in Fig.\,\ref{Fig:figure2}a) \cite{Rahn2012,Yokoya2001,Noat2010,Guillamon2008}.

 As deposited, Fe atoms adsorb in the two distinct hollow sites of the terminating Se layer, with or without Nb atom underneath (metal centered and hollow centered, respectively).
 The two kinds of Fe adatoms exhibit distinct YSR spectra, reflecting different crystal-field splittings as well as exchange and potential scatterings \cite{Liebhaber2020}.
 To maximize YSR hybridization, we assemble shorter chains such that all Fe atoms are positioned on identical (hollow-centered) sites (Fig.\,\ref{Fig:figure1}b-c).
-The quasi-two-dimensional nature of \nbse\, has been shown to yield extended YSR states \cite{Menard2015,Kezilebieke2018}, thereby enabling strong YSR hybridization within our dilute chains.
-Kondo signatures observed for the monomer imply that individual adatoms should be considered as quantum spins, which are then coupled via hybridization of YSR states, RKKY and Dzyaloshinsky-Moriya interactions, as well as pairing correlations when adding further adatoms.